Healthcare Administration

 Program Codes:

-The School of Public Health (SPH) offers a two-year graduate program leading to the Master of Healthcare Administration (MHA).
-The Master of Healthcare Administration is a program designed for students who have chosen a management career in health services organizations such as hospitals, community-based ambulatory care centers, managed-care plans, the health supply chain, and long-term care providers.
+The residential Master of Healthcare Administration is a two-year, full-time graduate program composed of 56 semester house and is designed for students who have chosen a management career in health services organizations such as hospitals, community-based ambulatory care centers, managed-care plans, the health supply chain, and long-term care providers.
 These students will receive an educational program that combines competence in management with an in-depth knowledge of the healthcare sector and of the management issues it faces.
 Required core courses emphasize accounting, economics, finance, human resources, strategic population-based planning, informatics, marketing, and management.
 Courses in CBA are an integral component of the MHA program.
 The program coordinates practical experience through the MHA Preceptorship with medical centers, hospitals, long-term care organizations, and ambulatory care centers.